How to Prevent Vertebral Compression Fractures

 How common are vertebral compression fractures?

 Vertebral compression fractures are the most common type of fracture resulting from osteoporosis, affecting over 700,000 Americans annually (McCarthy, 2016).
 Vertebral compression fractures affect 25% of postmenopausal women older than 50 years of age and 40% of women by age 80.
 A new vertebral compression fracture occurs every 22 seconds worldwide.
-The annual incidence of vertebral compression fractures is close to 1.5 million, and the estimated direct annual health care cost of managing osteoporotic spine and hip fracture is $10 to $15 billion (Goldstein, 2015).
+The annual incidence of vertebral compression fractures is close to 1.5 million, and the estimated direct annual health care cost of managing osteoporotic spine and hip fractures is $10 to $15 billion (Goldstein, 2015).

 What are risk factors for vertebral compression fractures?